 New Jersey law also prohibits any person from consuming an alcoholic beverage while inside a vehicle that's being operated.
 A person is presumed to have consumed alcohol if:

-If a passenger or driver meets the criteria for possessing an open container and for consuming alcohol in a vehicle, citations can be issued for both offenses.
+If a passenger or driver violates the restrictions on possessing an open container and consuming alcohol in a vehicle, citations can be issued for both offenses.